SkyInkLearning/Azure_DevOps_yaml/README.md

 To force pull requests on certain branches you have to set up branch policies.
 In the repository section, click branches and then go to the specific branches policies and change the following;

 Require a minimum number of reviewers, a linked work item, comment resolution.
 Add a build validation, which requires the PRs to pass the pipeline before merging, and block direct pushes to the branch.
+You will need a pipeline to be able to set the build to be validated.